ph0ngp/linglook/notes.md

         - never: hint alone
         - never: hint + phonetic alone
       - meaning of them is like this: {semantic} ({hint}) provides the meaning; {phonetic} provides the pronunciation
+- char_en.txt: generated from makemeahanzi repo
+  - radical definition is copied from the radical char's own row for convenience
+  - we must process this file in background rather than content because it's too big.
+And safari ios doesn't accept content.js > 4MB
+- generate idx file: scripts/generate_idx.py
+  - for each line in cedict: get all possible characters including both simp and trad.
+Then assign all of them to each word in that line.
+Then with each char, if they are available in char.txt, then include its index in char.txt, associated with that word.
+  - so, it can happen that sometimes a char is not found in char.txt, meaning that word will not have that char's associated data.
+- RawWordRecord:
+  - k: simp char, trad char (only these 2)
+  - km:
+          [
+            {
+              p: pField, (always ['bg1'], can have 'wkLevel' (HSK) or 'bvLevel' (TOCFL))
+              bg: characters data, including possible simp, trad chars' data.
+Can be empty string, or single line or multiple lines separated by \n
+            },
+          ],
+  - r: pinyin
+  - s: [
+      {
+        g: [definition],
+      },
+    ],
+- After converted to toDictionaryWordResult:
+  - k: 2 fields:
+    - first field: simp
+      - ent: character
+      - has metadata like:
+        - wk (can have or not): HSK level
+        - bv (can have or not): {l: level}
+        - bg:
+          - l: always 1
+          - src (can have or not): characters data string with \n inside (if multiple characters)
+            - If raw bg is empty string then there is no src here
+            - if src is available, it's always non-empty string
+      - match: true or false depending on if this char matches the search input
+    - second field: trad
+      - ent: character
+      - don't have metadata
+      - match: true or false depending on if this char matches the search input